How to quickly get and use a Slack API bot token

 • Working with the API manually

-When working with the API manually like this, you'll frequently come across something you either want to "dig into" more or perhaps manipulate.
+When working with the API manually like this, you'll frequently come across something you either want to "dig into" more, or perhaps manipulate.
 Most objects in Slack have unique identifiers worth noting, like a channel's id (or sometimes channel_id).
 For a public channel or any conversation, the ID is more important when using the API than the channel's name, which can change at any time.
-Most methods related to conversations want the ID.
+Most methods related to conversations need you to supply the ID.

 Pick a channel from the response above and feed it to the conversations.members method tester.
 We're going to browse the users that are party to our conversation.